kennynahh/Spotify-to-Beat-Saber/README.md

 # Spotify to Beat Saber
 Download your Spotify liked songs directly into Beat Saber!

 This was built so I could get as many of my 2500+ Spotify liked songs into Beat Saber.
-I was sick of searching for individual songs.

 ## Configuration